jhumelsine/jhumelsine.github.io/_posts/2023-10-07-factory-design-patterns.md

 There are legitimate uses for Singleton.
 Just make sure you only use it for those reasons.

 ## Flyweight/Multiton
 Flyweight is not listed as a Creational Design Pattern by the GoF.
 It’s in the Structural Patterns group.
-It’s similar to Singleton in that it ensures a single object instance, but it does so based upon a unique key.
+It’s like Singleton in that it ensures a single object instance, but it does so based upon a unique key.
 There can be more than one instance of a class, but there can only be one instance for each unique key.
 This is why it’s also known as Multiton, which is a play on words with Singleton.

 ## Object Pool
 Object Pool is not in the GoF inventory.
 With an Object Pool, the number of possible Objects for a class is fixed.
 An Object Pool is usually used for classes where creation of the class is resource intensive.
 A Thread Pool is a type of Object Pool.